Game Preview: Vees at Blazers

 Penticton Vees News Release

-The Penticton Vees are on the road to Kamloops tonight where they will take on the Blazers for the first time.
-Puck drop is scheduled for 6:00PM.
+The Penticton Vees are back on the road to Kamloops tonight where they will take on the Blazers for the second of three straight games.
+Puck drop is scheduled for 7:00PM.

 Catch all the action on Victory+, Summit 800 AM and Summit 98.5 Summerland.

-It's the first of three straight games between these two B.C.
-Division opponents.

-The Vees (11-7-3-3) came out of the gates slow against the Giants last night but managed to score two in the third to send the game eventually to a shootout.
-The Giants would score the lone goal in the shootout to take a 3-2 victory.
-Jacob Kvasnicka and Ryden Evers scored for Penticton with AJ Reyelts stopping 25/27 shots he faced.
+The Vees (11-8-3-3) battled back from four different deficits last Saturday in Kamloops but were unable to gain a lead eventually falling 7-5 in a back and forth game.
+Ethan Weber (4), Jacob Kvasnicka (12), Brooks DeMars (1), Nolan Stevenson (3) and Brady Birnie (7) all scored in the loss.

-The Blazers enter the game 12-10-2-2 on the year.
-They defeated the Spokane Chiefs at home last night by a score of 5-4 and have won two straight games entering tonight's contest.
+The Blazers enter the game 13-10-2-2 on the year.
+They have won three straight games including last Saturday's high scoring home victory against the Vees.

-Following tonight's game the Vees are back in Kamloops next Friday before returning home to host the Blazers for the Teddy Bear toss Saturday, Dec.
-6.
+Following tonight's game the two teams will travel to Penticton tomorrow when the Vees host their first ever WHL Teddy Bear Toss game.
+Puck drop is 6:00PM.

-Vees Player to Watch: Ryden Evers: Evers registered his team high 13th goal last night to tie the game late against the Giants.
-He has picked up a point in eight of his last 10 games.
+Vees Player to Watch: Boomer DeMars: The 16-year-old registered his first WHL goal last Saturday in Kamloops and now has one goal and three assists this season.

 HEAD TO HEAD: This is the first of six meetings between the Vees and Blazers, including three straight between now and next Saturday.